AnthonyWrather/e-commerce-rails7/README.md

 Setup DevContainers with postgresql

-The devcontianers are setup but the app is still using sqlite.
+The devcontainer's are setup but the app is still using sqlite.

 Change the app to use postgresql and pgadmin.

 ```bash
 rails db:system:change --to=postgresql